Research & Restoration Program

 Support for the Women Artists of Venice program has been received from:

-The Diane Apostolos-Cappadona Trust in Memory of Her Mother, Stacia Apostolos; Anonymous in Memory of Bernice F. Davidson; Manitou Fund through Nora McNeely Hurley; Lafayette 148 New York; Donna Malin; the Boston Chapter of Save Venice; Richard & Jill Almeida; Sallymoon & Alan Bentz; Young Friends of Save Venice through the Camalotte Foundation; Estate of Cara De Silva; Irina Tolstoy & John G. Gans; Susan Angelastro in Memory of Her Sister, Amy Angelastro; Young Friends of Save Venice, Boston; Sarah Ilchman Hollinger in honor of Frederick Ilchman; and Anonymous.
+Donna Malin; The Diane Apostolos-Cappadona Trust in Memory of Her Mother, Stacia Apostolos; Anonymous in Memory of Bernice F. Davidson; Manitou Fund through Nora McNeely Hurley; Lafayette 148 New York; Wayne and Alicia Gregory Family Foundation; Anonymous; The Boston Chapter of Save Venice; Richard & Jill Almeida; Rebecca Nemser; Sallymoon & Alan Bentz; Nancy Piraquive; Young Friends of Save Venice through the Camalotte Foundation; Estate of Cara De Silva; Irina Tolstoy & John G. Gans; Patricia N. Olsen; Anne H. Fitzpatrick; Susan Angelastro in Memory of Her Sister, Amy Angelastro; Young Friends of Save Venice, Boston; Sarah Ilchman Hollinger in honor of Frederick Ilchman; and Dr. Frederick Ilchman.

 Women Artists of Venice